Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 • Applying this guide will help you regain the desire for food again.

-Step #1: Evaluate yourself for Anxiety, Mental wellbeing.
+Step #1: Evaluate yourself for Anxiety, Mental wellbeing-.

-Regarding loss of appetite with IBS, the Mind-Gut axis is the NO. 1 mechanism causing anorexia. the most frequent cause of loss of appetite with IBS is due to psychological factors such as:
+Regarding loss of appetite with IBS, the Mind-Gut axis is the NO. 1 mechanism causing anorexia.
+The most frequent cause of loss of appetite with IBS is due to psychological factors such as:

 • Poor coping mechanisms with stressful situations.